aiobofh/cutest/README.rst

    functions used in the design under test should be used rather than just mock-ups.
-To speak the truth, the CUTest framework actually mock-up everything, but in the ``module_test`` implementation the custs_mock.<function>.func function pointer is set to the original function.
+To speak the truth, the CUTest framework actually mock-up everything, but in the ``module_test`` implementation the ``custs_mock.<func>.func`` function pointer is set to the original function.
 Hence you can still verify call counts, arguments passed but the over-all functionality of you design will be run for real.
    Note that this can definitely impact execution time.

-   Another thing worth noticing is that many developers beleive that these kind of integration tests or module tests are unit-tests.
+   Another thing worth noticing is that many developers believe that these kind of integration tests or module tests *are* unit-tests.
    One could argue that they're not, since they do not drive the design, nor do they test only _your_ code, but they test already tested code, like ``fopen``, ``close`` and ``fputs`` in this case.